rachyrachyrach/Bark-at-the-moon-paranormal-research/README.md

 # For the Crime data:

+    *please note I ran out of time and can only display data by year.

 You will need an api key.
 It is free on [Gov api](https://api.data.gov/signup/)

 `export FBI_API_KEY="your-api-key-here"`

  This is the source of the crime data[FBI Crime data explorer](https://cde.ucr.cjis.gov/).
+The [api](https://cde.ucr.cjis.gov/LATEST/webapp/#/pages/docApi)

 Here is an example api endpoint